wizardsoftheweb/lets-encrypt-from-start-to-finish/original-post.md

 DHE-RSA-AES128-SHA256
 DHE-RSA-AES128-SHA
 ```
-That's not the order Qualsys uses, and I've yet to figure out a good way to maintain the original order.
+That's not the order Qualys uses, and I've yet to figure out a good way to maintain the original order.
 However, it does show you what you can use.

 #### Specify ECDHE Curve

-Qualsys suggests using a [specific elliptic curve for ECDHE](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices#26-use-strong-key-exchange).
+Qualys suggests using a [specific elliptic curve for ECDHE](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices#26-use-strong-key-exchange).

 ###### Nginx